 2. Pack the night before

 Put your items in boxes, so you can quickly load your car in the morning.
-Take a paste table and sheets to present your goods, and make sure you have plenty of loose change and plastic bags for people to carry their newly purchased items away.
+Take a paste table and old sheets or tablecloths to present your goods - a waterproof groundsheet is a good ideas as you can put it in front of your table to present larger items.
+Make sure you have plenty of loose change and plastic bags for people to carry their newly purchased items away.

 3. Get there early

-You ideally want to be one of the first in the queue in order to choose your high-traffic site; if it's wet weather, look for dry areas.
+You ideally want to be one of the first in the queue in order to choose your high-traffic site; if it's wet weather first check that the boot fair is still running (most will have a page on Facebook or a website).
+It's been raining but the boot fair is on, look for the driest areas.

 And bear in mind that as with seasonal sales, serious buyers arrive early.